Grant Medical College and Sir JJ Group of Hospitals

-The Grant Government Medical College, Mumbai, is a public medical college, affiliated to the Maharashtra University of Health Sciences.
-Founded in 1845, it is one of the oldest institutions teaching medicine in South Asia.

-Its clinical affiliate is Sir Jamsetjee Jeejebhoy Group of Hospitals: a conglomerate of four hospitals in South Bombay including the Sir J. J. Hospital, St George Hospital, Gokuldas Tejpal Hospital, and Cama and Albless Hospital (for women and children).
+The Grant Government Medical College is a public medical college located in Mumbai, India.
+It is affiliated to the Maharashtra University of Health Sciences.
+Founded in 1845, it is one of the oldest medical colleges in South Asia.
+Its clinical affiliate is Sir J.J.
+Group of Hospitals, a conglomerate of four hospitals in South Mumbai including Sir J.J.
+Hospital, St George Hospital, Gokuldas Tejpal Hospital and Cama and Albless Hospital.